get your questions answered

 We strongly recommend that coursework be recent, at least within the last 10 years.

 All prerequisite courses must be passed with a grade of "C" or better and be completed prior to matriculation.
-Applicants must have a cumulative science GPA of at least 3.0 and a cumulative overall GPA of at least 3.0 on a 4.0 scale.
+Applicants must have an overall science GPA of at least 3.0 and an overall GPA of at least 3.0 on a 4.0 scale.
 The program encourages applicants who possess academic and/or personal achievements, healthcare, or patient care experiences, shadowing and/or volunteerism.

 The 2022 cohort will begin in Graduate Term II; November 28, 2022.